-Stretch and folds are used on the dough during bulk fermentation to encourage a strong structure, maintain a consistent temperature and help the dough develop evenly.
+Stretch and folds are used during bulk fermentation to encourage a strong structure, maintain a consistent temperature and help the dough develop evenly.
 When we want to stretch and fold sourdough, we will use one of the following techniques.
 As sourdough tends to be kneaded gently, we need stretch and folds to accelerate gluten development and speed up the organic development of the dough.

 The original version of stretch and fold is a fantastic way to provide even distribution and give the gluten a good stretch.

-Take one side and stretch it away from the centre, use your other hand to hold the remaining dough down.
+Take one side and stretch it away from the centre.
+Use your other hand to hold the remaining dough down.
 Stretch as far as the dough will let you without tearing it.
-More stretching, means the gluten is worked harder.
+More stretching means the gluten is worked harder.

-Fold the side over at approximately ⅔⅔'s the width.
+Fold the side over at approximately ⅔’s the width.

-Repeat the stretch on the opposite side and fold over to cover other fold.
+Repeat the stretch on the opposite side and fold over to cover the other fold.
 The second fold stretches to the opposite edge.

 Take the edge at the top of the dough and stretch it up and fold over ⅔’s down.

 Done!
 You should feel that tension has been put into the dough.
-Now you’ve finished, place back in the bowl, cover and continue the bulk ferment.
+Now you’ve finished, place it back in the bowl, cover and continue the bulk ferment.

 Dough that undergoes stretch and folds has a stronger gluten structure and a reduced bulk fermentation time.

-But in sourdough baking, kneading is often swapped with a sequence of stretch and folds.
+In sourdough baking, kneading is often swapped with a sequence of stretch and folds.
 A basic routine is 5 minutes of folding every 30 minutes over the first 2 hours though it can be tweaked.
 More aggressive techniques of stretch and folding the dough have been introduced in recent years.
 This aids the development of gluten and is less labour-intensive than kneading.

 This method works pretty well.
 It doesn’t work the gluten as well as other techniques do but keeping the folds in the bowl makes a lot less mess – especially with oily or sticky dough!
-Here I’ve done this method using 4 sides however in the basic stretch and fold guide I use 8.
+Here I’ve done this method using 4 sides.
+However, in the basic stretch and fold guide I use 8.